Bundles of spectra and algebraic K-theory: Model categories of parametrized spectra

+that satisfies the analogues of the associativity and unit diagrams for a monoidal natural transformation.
+Similarly, $\Om_{B}$ preserves the monoidal structure up to a lax monoidal transformation, so that if $G$ is a topological monoid, then the adjunction $(\Si_{B}, \Om_{B})$ restricts to give an adjunction between $G$-spaces over $B$ and $\Si_{+} G$-module spectra over $B$.

-\begin{proposition} \begin{itemize} \item[(i)] The adjoint pair $(\Sigma^{\bullet}_{B}, \Omega^{\bullet}_{B})$ is a Quillen adjunction between the $qf$-model structure on $\cI$-spaces over $B$ and the $s$-model structure on spectra over $B$. \item[(ii)] Let $G$ be an $\cI$-monoid.
-The adjoint pair $(\Sigma^{\bullet}_{B}, \Omega^{\bullet}_{B})$ is a Quillen adjunction between the $qf$-model structure on $G$-modules over $B$ and the $s$-model structure on $\Sigma^{\bullet}_{+} G$-modules over $B$. \end{itemize} \end{proposition} \begin{proof} By the descriptions of fibrant objects and fibrations in Theorem \ref{s_model_structure_param_spectra} and Proposition \ref{qf_fibration_description_prop}, (i) follows using the same proof as for the non-parametrized Quillen adjunction $(\Si_{+}, \Om)$ \cite{diagram_spaces}*{2.5 and 3.6}.
-The only difference is that $qf$-fibrations are level $qf$-fibrations instead of level $q$-fibrations.
-However, $qf$-fibrations of spaces over $B$ are closed under pullbacks and are quasifibrations \cite{MS}*{6.5.1}, so we can still use the five lemma argument given in the cited proof.
-For the preservation of acyclic fibrations, use \cite{MS}*{12.6.2} to deduce that an acyclic $s$-fibration of parametrized spectra is a level $q$-equivalence.
-Part (ii) follows because fibrations and acyclic fibrations of modules are detected in the underlying model structures in (i). \end{proof}
+\begin{proposition} \begin{itemize} \item[(i)] The adjoint pair $(\Sigma^{\infty}_{B}, \Omega^{\infty}_{B})$ is a Quillen adjunction between the $qf$-model structure on spaces over $B$ and the $s$-model structure on spectra over $B$. \item[(ii)] Let $G$ be a topological monoid.
+The adjoint pair $(\Sigma^{\infty}_{B}, \Omega^{\infty}_{B})$ is a Quillen adjunction between the $qf$-model structure on $G$-spaces over $B$ and the $s$-model structure on $\Sigma^{\infty}_{+} G$-modules over $B$. \end{itemize} \end{proposition} \begin{proof} In both cases, this follows by examining the effect of $\Si_{B}$ on generating cofibrations and acyclic cofibrations; since the $s$-model structure on $\sS_{B}$ is a left Bousfield localization of the level $qf$-model structure, its generating sets contain all maps of the form $\Sigma^{\infty}_{B} i$, where $i$ runs through the generating sets for the $qf$-model structure on $\sK/B$. \end{proof}

 It is a formal consequence that the left Quillen functor $\Si_{B}$ preserves weak equivalences between cofibrant objects.
 However, it will be useful to know that a stronger result is true.